Your Pace. Reflections on Trail Running, and AI Empowerment

 Building Systems for the Long Run

 “We don’t rise to the level of our goals; we rise to the level of our systems” - James Clear in Atomic Habits.
-I learnt that regardless running or life in general - is about creating consistent, incremental improvement to toward goals.
-The result will be the snapshot of our current system.

 This principle also applies to Generative AI (GenAI).
 GenAI is not a silver bullet or a shortcut to guaranteed results.
 Being probabilistic rather than deterministic, it provides possibilities rather than certainties.
 Its value lies not in individual moments of brilliance but in its ability to enable and elevate a well-designed system.
-Much like running, GenAI technologies require thoughtful integration into workflows, deliberate training and people enablement, and continuous improvement to yield meaningful outcomes.
+Much like running, GenAI technologies require thoughtful integration into workflows, deliberate training and people behavioural enablement, and continuous improvement to yield meaningful outcomes.

 Listening to the System: Adaptability in Running and AI

+ROI Myth.
 Excellence Is a Habit, Not an Act

 In running, reaching personal record comes from consistent effort.
 “We are what we repeatedly do.
 Excellence, then, is not an act, but a habit” - Aristotle.
 This resonates deeply with me in running.
-Training isn’t about one-off intensive workshop; it’s about the discipline of showing up regularly and iterating on what works.
+Training isn’t about one-off intensive workout; it’s about the discipline of showing up regularly and iterating on what works.

 Celebrating Milestones and Incremental Growth